7aske/instapy-bot/README.md

 username = mailer_username
 password = mailer_password

-[tags]
+[caption]
-reg = \ #nature #candid #photooftheday
+text = Text based caption
-bnw = \ #bnw #blackandwhite
+reg = nature candid photooftheday bnw = bnw blackandwhite
 ```
 As you can see there are some aditional settings.\
 `config` section is used to specify paramters that you would otherwise assign in the command line.\
 `mailer` section is used to provide mail notification using pythons built in smpt library.
 There you would use your spare email account and send yourself email notifications.\
-`tags` section is used to assign captions to photographs.
+`caption` section is used to assign captions to photographs.
 Bot can distinguish between grayscale and color images and assign different groups of tags to each.
-Keep in mind that if the photo is grayscale bnw tags are just getting appended to the existings ones.
+Keep in mind that if the photo is grayscale bnw tags are just getting appended to the existings ones. `bnw` and `reg` are being parsed as hashtags("#" is added to front) and `text` is the caption text.

 ---
 Furthermore you can put a file with the same name as the photograph in the folder only with `.txt` extension containing the caption and the bot will read that instead of the predefined ones.